Three months have passed since I’ve written anything and it feels like a burden to write something again.

 - Did 2700 squats.

-You can read more about it here: Reviewing 2017 and setting goals for 2018.
+You can read more about it here: The Power of 30-day Challenges.

 The point is, challenges are making me do things because they force me into doing things.
 And I recommend you to spice your life with some challenges this way: think about the things you really want to do in your life and then treat them as challenges.